wangyaqing/wangyaqing.github.io/_pages/about.md

 - Few-shot learning, meta learning, and in-context learning
 - Large language models and agents
-- AI for Science (AI4Science)
+- AI for science
-- Cold-start recommendation systems
+- Cold-start recommendation
 - Sparse and low-rank learning

 # Recruiting

 We are always looking for talented and highly motivated ***interns, students and postdocs*** to join our team.
 If you are interested, please feel free to contact me with your CV.

-## Postdoc Opportunities at BIMSA🔥
+## Postdoc Opportunities🔥

+We welcome postdocs to join us, who will be admitted into the joint postdoc program of [Yau Mathematical Sciences Center (YMSC) at Tsinghua Univerisity](https://ymsc.tsinghua.edu.cn/en/index.htm) and [BIMSA](https://www.bimsa.cn).

-**Research Areas**: Machine Learning, Foundation Models, AI Agents, and AI4Science.
+**Research Areas**: Machine Learning, Foundation Models, AI Agents, and AI for Science.

 **Benefits**: Very competitive salary package with comprehensive benefits, including dining, housing, insurance, and travel support.